aeknt/bashbox/README.md

 (can be called both as ./bashbox bashbox create, ./bashbox-create or , ./bin/bashbox-create) merge things in bin/ to one script

-options (can be combined):

-	bin - make unformated compilation of all stuff in bin/ (pretty fast)

-	formatbin - make compilation of all stuff in bin/ (pretty slow)

-	info - print info on what will be merged and how will help message look

-	you can call other functions defined in bashbox-create, but they are mostly just copies of stuff in bin/ needed for merging (wc, head, tail, seq, cat)

 # contributing
-if you want contribute, **do not edit "bashbox/bxlib" file, its just automerged file, edit things in bin/.**
+if you want contribute, **do not edit "bashbox" file, its just automerged file, edit things in bin/.**

 # thanks
 in bashbox is used: